 “Time spent with cats is never wasted.” – Sigmund Freud

-Cats are adorable animals loved for their independent nature.
+Cats and kittens are adorable animals loved for their independent nature.
 They are a better choice for your child if you do not have ample living space.
 However, be aware of their strong-will, which makes it challenging to handle at times.
 Some kid-friendly cats that you could consider are Abyssinian, Burmese, and Maine Coon.

 - Cats play with themselves often.
 Their hunting instinct makes it easier to play several games with them.